WordPress plugins are required for a variety of reasons. They provide many features and functionality that your site would not otherwise have.

 When you install code snippets that are identical to plugins, you are essentially running the plugin without installing it.
 The disadvantage is that you will not receive any plugin updates or security fixes for that code.

 It’s tempting to get carried away with the enthusiasm of installing a brand-new plugin.
-Here is a list of things to think about before deciding whether to install and activate a new plugin.
+Here is a list of things to consider before installing and activating a new plugin.
 Following the following recommendations will assist you in determining whether the plugin in question is a good fit for your website:

 - Remember that it is usually not too many plugins that cause problems on your website, but rather ones that are badly coded.